 - The at-fault party had a duty of care to prevent harm

-- That party did not uphold their duty of care
+- That party did not uphold its duty of care

 - As a result of the breach of the duty of care, you sustained your burns and other damages

-The actual location of the accident will also be taken into account.
+The way your accident happened will also get taken into account when estimating the value of your settlement.
 For example, severe burns often happen during accidents involving:

 - Car accidents